zigford/AppVScripts/Recipes/ClimSystems/SimClim for Desktop/4.0/Working Files/Readme.md

 First run the Global installer then run the updater.
 Unfortunatly it doesn't seem like the global installer can fully suppress dialogs.
 A license window up during install and I have asked to see if it can be suppressed.

+### Notes for future packagers

+On first launch, SimClim creates a directory `%LOCALAPPDATA%\ClimSystems\SimCLIM Desktop` which contains `Settings.ClmConfig`.
+This XML file contains the path to the simclim data files which when sequenced non-pvad, will be contain the PackageID\VersionID in their path.
+The potential issue with this, is that future updates to the package, this file outside the bubble will have an invalid path.
+There are a few idea's to work around this:

+* Sequence to PVAD
+* Include this directory in the bubble with override enabled.
+* Create a launch script which delete, or updates these settings

+I've decided to go with the second idea.